Unitarian Earth Spirit Council

 Click here to get information about upcoming events: Upcoming Earth Spirituality Events

-We hope to plan other events as there is capacity and interest, possibly offering the Paganism 101 course again, possibly in the Fall, 2018.
+We plan to offer other events as there is capacity and interest, possibly offering the Paganism 101 course again, possibly in the Fall, 2018.
+If you are interested to help with events, it would increase our capacity.

 Sign up to get our monthly e-news with all upcoming events: